Frequentist uncertainty vs. Bayesian uncertainty analysis#

 In the above code we created an EmceeSolve instance with 20 walkers, which take steps according to the DEMove move algorithm (see Emcee docs), and a Gaussian likelihood function that assumes AR1 correlated errors.
 Different objective functions are available, see the Pastas documentation on the different options.

 Depending on the likelihood function, a number of additional parameters need to be inferred.
-These parameters are not added to the Pastas Model instance, but are available from the solver object.
-Using the set_parameter method of the solver, these parameters can be changed.
+These parameters are added to the Pastas Model instance.
+Using the set_parameter method of the model, these parameters can be changed.
 In this example where we use the GaussianLikelihoodAr1 function, the \(\sigma^2\) and \(\phi\) are estimated; the unknown standard deviation of the errors and the autoregressive parameter.

 2c.
 Run the solver and solve the model#